riceissa/issarice.com/wiki/total-spending-in-global-health.md

 >   March 2010 (Tierney *et al.*, 2011).
 >   AidData aims to capture the universe of foreign aid at the project level.
 >   It is currently the most comprehensive source of ODA project information.

+Page 26:

+> Donors who are members of the IATI score higher on other dimensions of
+> transparency as well.
+Indeed, 13 of the top 15 most transparent donors
+> are also members of the IATI.
+We find that being a member of IATI is a
+> powerful predictor of the donor being more transparent across most of
+> the other dimensions.

 Other sources to look at for funding info: